khanh101/crypt-dir/README.md

 # DECRYPT IT YOURSELF - SPECIFICATION

 You don't need to know the specification.
-For some folks who want to know exactly what happened with their files, here is the specification for `key_file` and `.encrypted` files:
+For some folks who want to know exactly what happened with their files, here is the specification for `key_file` and `.enc` files:

 - if `key_file` does not exist, `crypt_dir` will create a random key of 32 bytes using `os.urandom` encoded into `hex`

 - two algorithms are used in `crypt_dir`: `SHA1` and `AES-256` in `CBC` mode

-- `.encrypted` file
+- `.enc` file

     - `key_hash`: `SHA1` bytes of key
     - `file_hash`: `SHA1` bytes of file